auraphp/Aura.Sql/docs/upgrade.md

 ## Deprecations

-The main change is the deprecation of `ExtendedPdo::connect()` and will be changed in versions starting with 6.x
+The main change is the deprecation of `ExtendedPdo::connect()` and will be changed in future versions starting with 6.x

 Older Code would look like ...